In Russian invasion of Ukraine, Cold War echoes reverberate

 For an America where Russia never quite went out of style as an evergreen villain in film and television, revived tensions with the Kremlin have drawn from a well-worn geopolitical script.
 A familiar, chilly East-West wind is blowing again.

-“It’s very much a Cold War echo,” says James Hershberg, professor of history and international affairs at Georgetown University and former director of the Cold War International History Project of the Woodrow Wilson Center.
+“It’s very much a Cold War echo,” says James Hershberg, professor of history and international affairs at George Washington University and former director of the Cold War International History Project of the Woodrow Wilson Center.

 Hershberg sees much that's different about today's inflamed tensions with Russia.
 Vladimir Putin's aggressions, he says, don't seem driven by ideology the way communism was for the Soviet Union.
 A transformed media landscape, too, has helped turn Ukrainian President Volodymyr Zelenskyy into a global protagonist.